bldrs-ai/Share/README.md

 Build the static serving directory, including any of your IFC files

 ```
+> cp $IFC_FILES ./public # Optional if you have IFC files to publish
 > yarn build
-> cp $IFC_FILES ./docs # Optional if you have IFC files to publish
+> yarn serve # to test IFC files
+...
+serving on http://localhost:8080 and watching...
+...
 > git add . ; git ci -m 'Publishing new version.' ; git push
 ```

 Your files will now be ready to serve from your site.
-E.g. For our example site, the _haus.ifc_ in the build directory is linked as:
+E.g. For our example site, the _index.ifc_ in the build directory is linked as:

 https://bldrs.ai/share/v/p/index.ifc